gnunoe/design-patterns/README.md

 * Facade: provides a unified interface to a set of interfaces in a subsystem.
 It defines a higher-level interface that makes the subsystem easier to use.

+* Template Method: defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+It lests subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

 ## Object Oriented Principles

 * Encapsulate what varies